ACOD– Fourth Reign Over Opacities And Beyond

 Label: earMUSIC / Release date: 14th October 2022

-Introducing another new singer is unlikely to change that, but with addition of Grönwall the topic seems to have taken slightly different tone.
-It seems that by hiring this young singer the band has managed to get newfound excitement form the fan base, partly thanks to his performance and partly due to his humble and simpatico approach to what he sees a dream gig.
-On top of that the band had announced his addition to the band the same day they released, what they knew was a good classic Skid Row song, lighting up the excitement about the new material.
+Introducing another new singer is unlikely to change that, but with the addition of Grönwall the topic seems to have taken a slightly different tone.
+It seems that by hiring this young singer, the band has managed to get newfound excitement from the fan base, partly thanks to his performance and partly due to his humble and simpatico approach to what he sees a dream gig.
+On top of that, the band had announced his addition to the band the same day they released, what they knew was a good classic Skid Row song, lighting up the excitement about the new material.

-That late 80’s approach to the first single as well as Grönwall’s explosive performance overshadowed the fact that the band has just announced another new singer and that the singer at hand happens to be known for singing “18 & Life” on Swedish talent show.
-The release of the first couple of singles and following live shows, went well and the band even managed to gain support form big portion of skeptics.
+That late ’80s approach to the first single as well as Grönwall’s explosive performance overshadowed the fact that the band has just announced another new singer and that the singer at hand happens to be known for singing “18 & Life” on a Swedish talent show.
+The release of the first couple of singles and following live shows, went well and the band even managed to gain support from a big portion of sceptics.
 Hell, even Sebastian Bach, still didn’t spew his usual Skid Row-criticism!

-So, what we have here is an album that did get lots of publicity due to the above-mentioned turmoil, but perhaps just as more so due to the fact that it was produced by Nick Raskulinecz (Alice in Chains, Stone Sour, Foo Fighters etc.) and band did something unconventional for them by hiring some high-profile outside songwriters.during the recording of the album there were rumors of band working with some high-profile collaborators.
-Those were ether rumors or something that didn’t materialize.
+So, what we have here is an album that did get lots of publicity due to the above-mentioned turmoil, but perhaps just as more so due to the fact that it was produced by Nick Raskulinecz (Alice in Chains, Stone Sour, Foo Fighters etc.) and band did something unconventional for them by hiring some high-profile outside songwriters.
+During the recording of the album, there were rumours of the band working with some high-profile collaborators.
+Those were either rumours or something that didn’t materialize.

-After few spins it’s clear that the first single is rather representative of the album itself, meaning that this is straight forward, no nonsense hard rock record heavily inspired by the band’s 1989 debut.
-This means that the approach is more of that classic hard rock and less of heavy metal we know from landmark album Slave to the Grind or even Subhuman Race.
-As such the album will suit the fans of the debut most, even thou that the band at times does dip their toes into the approach from those other two albums.
-Case in point, the opener “Hell or High Water” comes way too close to “Livin’ on the Chain Gang” from Slave to the Grind and there is even heavy dose of Subhuman Race’s “Into Another” on the album’s only ballad “October’s Song”.
+After a few spins it’s clear that the first single is rather representative of the album itself, meaning that this is a straight forward, no nonsense hard rock record heavily inspired by the band’s 1989 debut.
+This means that the approach is more of that classic hard rock and less of the heavy metal we know from the landmark album Slave to the Grind or even Subhuman Race.
+As such, the album will suit the fans of the debut most, even though that the band at times does dip their toes into the approach from those other two albums.
+Case in point, the opener “Hell or High Water” comes way too close to “Livin’ on the Chain Gang” from Slave to the Grind and there is even a heavy dose of Subhuman Race’s “Into Another” on the album’s only ballad “October’s Song”.

 There is overall, a fresh energy to the band, which resembles that of Queensrÿche after they hired Todd La Torre as a replacement for Geoff Tate.